 Want to learn from others who are experiencing the same thing you are?
 Want to hear how they handle the challenges and overcome obstacles?
 Here’s an opportunity to join with others in a safe, anonymous, facilitator-led group.
 The eight weekly sessions are online, so you can join from anywhere you have access to the Internet.

 I’m here for someone else

-Maybe you arrived on this site not because you are a man who struggles with this issue, but because you know one who does.
+Maybe you arrived on this site not because you are a person who struggles with this issue, but because you know someone who does.
 If you are a partner, family member, or friend and you’re wondering if this site might be a good resource to share, we have a page built just for you.
 Start there, then explore the rest of our content.

 I hope you find this site helpful.
 If you do, or even if you don’t, please connect with us and tell us about your journey.

 P.S.
-We built this site addressing men and assuming heterosexual relationships, but we acknowledge that women can be violent to men and intimate partner violence occurs in homosexual relationships as well.
+We built this site assuming heterosexual relationships, but we acknowledge that intimate partner violence occurs in homosexual relationships as well.
 We wanted to keep the message simple, so please forgive us for our more narrowly focused wording.
-If you’re a woman or LBGTQ and you’re looking for help with this issue, know we want a better life for you, too, and the same principles for healing and change apply.
+If you identify as LBGTQ and you’re looking for help with this issue, know we want a better life for you, too, and the same principles for healing and change apply.